-Hungary proposed to clarify the purpose of the Common Tasks, define "special-purpose vehicles" as another category, and define "pay mass" more clearly.
-A provision to define "special-purpose vehicles" in individual regulations of the contracting parties was inserted.
+There was a proposal to clarify the purpose of the Common Tasks, define "special-purpose vehicles" as another category, and define "pay mass" more clearly.
+A provision to define "special-purpose vehicles" in individual regulations of the Contracting Parties was inserted.

-Netherlands proposed to define "unladen mass" more clearly and clarify where to define Gross Vehicle Mass (GVM) and Gross Technical Mass (GTM).
+Another comment was to define "unladen mass" more clearly and clarify where to define Gross Vehicle Mass (GVM) and Gross Technical Mass (GTM).
+Additionally, GTM was further defined.
 The draft was amended to that effect.